charlenetolentino/mattsnotes/301-main/reading301-04.md

       <ul>
       <li> Each keystroke will update the state to prevent data lost</li>
       </ul>
-1. How do we target what the user is entering if we have an event handler on an input field?
+1. How do we target Who the user is entering if we have an event handler on an input field?

       <ul>
       <li>Use the onChange = {this.handlechange} inside the form of the component </li>